 Non-traditional Students.
 Non-traditional students have two payment periods per academic year.
 Financial aid is disbursed each payment period.
-Students have a payment period that equals fifteen (15) credit hours and twenty-five (25) weeks of enrollment.
-The total credit hours and twenty-five (25) week period must be completed successfully before beginning the second payment period and qualifying for future financial aid disbursements.
+Students have a payment period that equals fifteen (15) credit hours and twenty-five (25) weeks of enrollment for programs with 5-week course sessions or fifteen (15) credit hours and twenty-four (24) weeks of enrollment for programs with

+8-week course sessions.
+The total credit hours and total required weeks of enrollment must be completed successfully before beginning the second payment period and qualifying for future financial aid disbursements.